jiannazzone/RetroDECK/wiki-rtd/docs/wiki_howto_faq/extract-doom-wads.md

 ## Where can I find more WADs?

-Doom none-official wads (mods) are all over the internet from old forums, github, the internet archive and various websites.
+None-official wads (mods) are all over the internet from old forums, github, the internet archive and various websites.

 **Doomworld:**